rose53/weather-pi/README.md

 Live data is published via WebSockets and forecast data is used from [ForecastIO](#forecastio).
 It is also possible to display historical data for the temperature, humidity, pressure and the wind speed.
 There are three ranges, back one day, one week ore one month.
 The display is updated continuously.

+## Apple HomeKit Integration
+A [Node-RED](https://nodered.org/) flow is used to read the data from the WebSocket and publish it in [Apple HomeKit](https://www.apple.com/de/ios/home/).

 ## Twitter
 Actual weather data is pushed via the [Twitter REST API](https://dev.twitter.com/rest/public).
 This is done using the